Structure and Curriculum

 More Modules at the University of Bamberg:

 Perhaps you like Bamberg University so much that you neither wish to study abroad nor embark on a traineeship in an international context.
-In this case you have the option to accumulate the required 30 ECTS credit points of this module group A5 by selecting additional Bamberg modules from the list specified in the module groups A1 and A2 (StuFPO Appendix 1(A)).
+In this case you have the option to accumulate the required 30 ECTS credit points of this module group A5 by selecting additional Bamberg modules from the list specified in the module groups A1 and A2.
 These additional modules must not have been chosen previously.